Gawad-B/Automatic-Timetable-Generator/README.md

 1. **"No valid timetable found"**
    - Check instructor qualifications match course requirements
-   - Verify that you have enough Professors for all lectures and Assistant Professors for all labs
+   - **Verify sufficient Professors for all Lecture sessions** (strict requirement)
+   - **Verify sufficient Assistant Professors for all Lab and Section sessions** (strict requirement)
    - Ensure enough timeslots and rooms are available
+   - Verify appropriate room types: R-series for Lectures, L-series for Labs, S-series for Sections
-   - Verify instructor day preferences aren't too restrictive
+   - Check instructor day preferences aren't too restrictive

 2. **Missing courses in output**
-   - Courses appear only if they have sections (auto-generated if needed)
+   - Courses appear only if they have sections (auto-generated based on year/department if needed)
    - Check that instructors are qualified for all courses
-   - Ensure proper role distribution (Professors for lectures, Assistant Professors for labs)
+   - **Ensure proper role distribution** (cannot assign Professors to Labs/Sections, or Assistant Professors to Lectures)

+3. **Section assignment issues (Years 3-4)**
+   - Verify section IDs follow format: "year/department/number" (e.g., "3/CNC/1", "4/AID/2")
+   - Department code must match first 3 letters of CourseID
+   - Example: AID courses need AID sections, CNC courses need CNC sections

-3. **Role assignment issues**
+4. **Role assignment is strict**
    - Verify the `Role` column in instructors.csv contains either "Professor" or "Assistant Professor"
-   - The system has fallback mechanisms but will prioritize role-appropriate assignments
+   - **The system has NO fallback for role mismatches** - this is a hard constraint
+   - If generation fails, you may need to adjust instructor roles or hire additional staff

 4. **Slow generation time**
    - Large datasets (90+ courses) may take 15-30 seconds